Kashmir group seeks UN probe into torture by India troops

 Monday’s report said the institutions of the state like legislature, executive, judiciary and armed forces use torture “in a systematic and institutional manner.”

-India’s clampdown has a long history in Kashmir and the conflict has existed since the late 1940s, when India and Pakistan won independence from the British empire and began fighting over rival claims to the Muslim-majority territory.
-The two rivals have fought two of their three subsequent wars over Kashmir, and each administers a portion of the region.
+India’s clampdown has a long history in Kashmir and the conflict has existed since the late 1940s, when India and Pakistan won independence from the British empire and began fighting over rival claims to the Muslim-majority region.
+The two rivals have fought two of their three subsequent wars over Kashmir, and each administers a portion of it.

-New Delhi initially grappled with largely peaceful anti-India movements in its controlled portion of Kashmir.
-However, a series of political blunders, broken promises and a crackdown against the dissent escalated the conflict into a full-blown armed rebellion against Indian control in 1989 for a united Kashmir, either under Pakistan rule or independent of both.
+New Delhi initially grappled with largely peaceful anti-India movements in its portion of Kashmir.
+However, a series of political blunders, broken promises and a crackdown against dissent escalated the conflict into a full-blown armed rebellion in 1989.
+The rebels are seeking a united Kashmir, either under Pakistan rule or independent of both.
 Since then, about 70,000 people have been killed in the conflict.

 Most Kashmiris resent the Indian troop presence and back rebel demands.